sagemath/sagewiki_to_gh-2022-10-10/LanguagesAndTilings.md

 What is bad/nice with categories:
  * inheritance of generic code
  * a bit confusing for the user who want to find the implementation of a method
+ * confusing for the person who writes the code and ask "where should I put this ?"

-What should we keep?
-What categories should we create?
+What do we keep?
+What categories do we create?

 == Behavior of algorithms with infinite input data ==